 People began turning to see what was coming.
 Phones came out to record it.
 Grins broke faces.
 I looked over my shoulder, and there, going just a little faster than my 7-8 miles an hour, were six or seven guys on brightly-coloured scooters, each one completely covered in stereo speakers.

 Because of the traffic, and crosswalks, and lights, I ran with those guys for maybe a mile, sometimes a few metres ahead, sometimes a few behind.
 The music changed.
 Michael Jackson informed us that he wanted to be starting something.
 The Isley Brothers gave non-specific but freeing instructions as to what you could do with your thing.
 The hits, and the crew, rolled on, their sonic invitation to worry less, and groove more, spreading like the wake of a boat over the weekending crowd.

 All of whom loved it.
 Person, after person, after person.
 Regardless of age, race, or presumptive disposition, almost to a one, everybody stopped, dropped, and bounced.
 Heads bobbed.
 Hands waved.
-And the smiles.
-Everyone had smiles.
+Smiles spread like a contagion.

 So take that for whatever it’s worth.
 I realize there are some big issues being wrestled with down here, and elsewhere.
 But I couldn’t help thinking, as I ran along the boardwalk with the local chapter of Japanese scooter-and-speaker aficionados, that music – as it always has been – is the single greatest unifier we have.
-And that maybe more places, maybe even – and especially – the most important places, would be well served, with a little impromptu infusion of funk.
+And that maybe more places, maybe even (and especially) the most important places, where decisions are made and everything seems to have become an unrighteous war of retribution, would be well served with a little impromptu infusion of funk.